5G and Huawei

 It’s the business competition at its most nasty.

 You won’t hear the Chinese government cry and moan about it.

 All Things Chinese:

-It’s Chinese government’s foolishness.
+It’s the Chinese government’s foolishness.

-Now most people in the West know the mainstream media is untrustworthy, but still it’s the main source for the news and opinions.
+Now, most people in the West know the mainstream media is untrustworthy, but still, it’s the main source for the news and opinions.

 Apart from Today Russia, I don’t see any serious challenge to the mainstream media’s news monopoly and manipulation.
 Mind, the mainstream media outlets are controlled just by a small group of multinational corporations.

 They’re owning most if the ads slots in public media, journals, globally.
 So if a newspaper doesn’t follow ‘certain rules’ – what to write and what not to write about – let’s say ‘international, political fairness’, you immediately not only get blacklisted for ads but also heavily attacked by other media.
 It’s a system.

 Before the Iraq war, there was a huge propaganda wave happening in the U.S. and Bush imprisoned 2000 journalists.
 That still is publically widely unknown, because they only got free, when journalists signed to keep that a secret, forever.
 But not all kept that as a secret, you can find traces in Google, when you (now) know, what to look for.

 Without repetitions, the most popular medium can reach about 3% the population in America.
 Do you know why Trump is unpopular? because over 90% of American media gang up on him.